Putin berates U.S. over sanctions before G20 meeting

 They also went against trade agreements, including the General Agreement on Tariffs and Trade, which the United States created, he said.

-"The United States itself created that organisation at a certain point.
+"The United States itself created that organization at a certain point.
 Now it is crudely violating its principles," he said.
-"I do hope...that in the final count the awareness of this will prevail and bygones will be bygones."
+"I do hope... that in the final count the awareness of this will prevail and bygones will be bygones."

 Putin said he would not bring up sanctions at the G20 meeting, which starts on Saturday in Australia, as "it'll make no sense".